 - “Schematics is architecture.
 It is the basis of architecture.
 It could be submitted as evidence of design intent in a court of law if you drew one schematic but delivered a different more completed design later.”

 While none of these comments changed my mind to my assertion that schematic design isn’t an end to a means, but part of the journey.
 The “Start” of the journey.
 Maybe using “Quotation Marks” around words is confusing for some people – I don’t know.
-I’m not entirely sure some of those people actually read the article because their comments see ludicrous.
+I’m not entirely sure some of those people actually read the article because their comments seem ludicrous.

 I read those comments and I thank my lucky stars that I get to practice the way I do.
 I haven’t felt the need to put up barriers to protect myself from the client.
 I still think collaboration is the best way to have a successful project.
-It is the thing that allows me (and the office where I work) to opportunity to design different sorts of houses for different sorts of people.
+It is the thing that allows me (and the office where I work) the opportunity to design different sorts of houses for different sorts of people.
 Maybe trying to like your clients more than your buildings creates the sort of practice where I think it’s cool to sit around a table and pass a pen back and forth with the clients.
-Besides, if the clients wants to do something that I think is a mistake, shouldn’t I be able to explain why they shouldn’t do it?
+Besides, if the clients want to do something that I think is a mistake, shouldn’t I be able to explain why they shouldn’t do it?
 I suppose I am the parent in this relationship and it’s my job to protect the client from themselves – but not by excluding them from the process, but through educating them on the process.

 So far, I think I’m doing it the right way.